 Smart Meters bi-directional devices are able to communicate both with utility providers and customers.
 In their simplest form they are able to give consumption and price information in near real time.
 As smart meter networks become prevalent, they become the enabling technology to provide the incentives to alter consumption and generation of utility resources.

-There are many technology alternatives for Smart Metering, ranging through PLT, GSM, ZigBee, and alternative low power radio systems.

 Consumers are increasingly sensitive to resource consumption and in the case of power, their carbon foot print.
 Smart Metering is the first step in integrating consumers' wishes with the supply of these resources.
 It enables consumers to use resources more efficiently; this may be based on time variable tariffs or other incentives related to the demand.